Hazelbrook, New South Wales: History and description

 The village is serviced by a number of schools; Hazelbrook Public School (kindergarten to Year 6), the humanist Korowal School (Kindergarten to HSC), Blue Mountains Steiner (Pre-School to Year 6) and two child care centres.

 There is a shopping centre that includes a supermarket and several shops, restaurants and cafes.

-Hazelbrook volunteer Rural Fire brigade established in 1959 by the local community and is one of 26 rural fire brigade in the blue mountains.
+Hazelbrook volunteer Rural Fire Brigade established in 1959 by the local community and is one of 26 Rural Fire Brigades in the Blue Mountains.